akgarhwal/go-starter/README.md

 here how golang-started manage directory:
 ```
 |-- config
-|-- infra
-|   |-- database
-|-- internal
+|-- library
 |   |-- middleware
-|   |-- server
 |   |-- response
 |   |-- logger
+|-- server
 |-- src
 |   |-- Model
 |   |-- Dto
 |   |-- Handler
 |   |-- Service
 |   |-- Repository
+|-- storage
+|   |-- database
 ```

-all global setting will place in internal folder. all module will place in src.
+all global setting will place in library folder. all module will place in src.

 # Config
 Config modules for the app

-# Infra
-infra store the infrastructure layer, such as database, database stored in infrastructures/db folder.
-If you use mysql, then just create a file called mysql.go and you must define your mysql modules here (it's a dependency).
-If you using redis in your project, create a cached folder then create a file called redis.go, and make your modules again. all examples was attached in this repo

-# Internal
+# library
-Internal with their folders are using for the whole apps that will be needed to be a global function that will call in other modules. example:
+library with their folders are using for the whole apps that will be needed to be a global function that will call in other modules. example:

 we have a example modules with their controller, repo, service, in the service we need a jwt for verification the jwt token. the jwt token function will be a callable function on other moduless, hence the jwt must be a global function

+# Server
+Server will have server config and method releated to server like start and shutdown server and routes

 # src
 This boilerplate based on modules. eg: example modules, user modules, product modules etc. and the modules have their structure based on clean architecture. controllers, models, repositories, services. the flow is controller -> service -> repository.